chandanhpcic/docs/source/manual/vpnet.rst

 One of the main goals for the long run is to better align the gui components so they reflect the reality underneath, as we use
 `strongswan <https://www.strongswan.org/>`__, our aim is to follow their terminology more closely than we previously did.

-The following functions are available in the menu (as of OPNsense 23.1):
+The following functions are available in the menu (as of Reticen8 23.1):

 * Connections